cado-security/product-help/docs/cado/discovery-import/aws/aws-ec2.md

 ### Triage Capture
 For a faster triage collection on an EC2 instance, use **Triage Acquisition** via Cado Host.
 This requires that AWS Systems Manager (SSM) be enabled on the target instance and also supports memory collection on Linux systems.

+### Scan Only
+For a view of any threats and vulnerabilities that exists on the resource. it skip some processing tasks.

 For more details about what Cado Host collects, refer to the [Collected Artifacts Documentation](/cado/discovery-import/cado-host/intro).